Learning Outcomes for Independent Learning

 3.25 hour interactive online training session.

 Imagine a class full of expert, independent learners who love learning.
 Teaching heaven?
-The problem with many teachers is that they believe the above to be an unattainable utopia, and so spend their days dealing with whatever learners they’re given as best they can, rather than proactively developing the learners they want.
+A challenge many teachers face is believing the above to be unattainable, and so spend their days dealing with whatever learners they’re given as best they can, rather than proactively developing the learners they ideally want.

-If you’d like to look at how to live your dream, then this session may be able to help.
+If you’d like to look at a strategy for producing your ideal learner, then this session may be able to help.
 We’ll look at the expert learning skills you wish all learners had, and then look at the precise art of writing the learning outcomes that will enable you to develop them.
-When all three components of a learning outcome are correct, and when all three types of outcome are covered regularly (Brain, Body and Mind) you cannot help but change your pedagogy to achieve them.
+When all three components of a learning outcome are correct, and when all three types of outcome are covered regularly (Brain, Body and Attitude) you cannot help but change your pedagogy to achieve them.

 This session will enable delegates to: